dkowis/tracker-app/README.md

 ## Current Features

+### Registration of a channel with multiple tracker projects
+You can register a channel with one or more tracker projects.
+Any tracker story ID that the bot has access to will be unfurled, if the story is within the projects registered.

 ### Story Unfurling
 When a channel is registered with a pivotal tracker project, tracker-bot will unfurl the stories when they're mentioned by #storyId or by full story url.
 It will ignore story IDs or links that aren't part of the project, even if it has access to them.

-You can also quick create a started chore.
-It creates the chore, assigns it to you, and starts it.
-This is a quick way to handle the "Could you just...?" questions that show up in slack while tracking them easily.
-It might not stick around.

 ## Build & Run ##